 A research orientation represents a scientific research area and determines a part of the mandatory courses you are going to follow and the field in which you will complete your master’s thesis.
 Within the specialisation in PLM, you can choose from four orientations.

 - Manufacturing Logistics

 - Operations Management in Healthcare

 ‘How can I improve efficiency?’
-That is the main question you ask yourself during this specialisation.
-You cut straight to the heart of the supply chain, from sourcing raw materials to delivering finished products to customers.
-You learn to pinpoint the best location for production facilities and distribution centres and identify the resources they need.
-You also get to grips with how to structure operations management in production, warehousing, transport, distribution and purchasing.
+That is the main question you will ask yourself during this specialisation.
+You will cut straight to the heart of the supply chain, from sourcing raw materials to delivering finished products to customers.
+You will learn to pinpoint the best location for production facilities and distribution centres and identify the resources they need.
+You will also get to grips with how to structure operations management in production, warehousing, transport, distribution and purchasing.
 The key is to give customers the standard of service they want and to ensure process reliability.

 As a student, you learn to deal with practical issues in logistical settings.
-In the courses, you apply advanced software tools for Enterprise Resource Planning (ERP) and integer linear programming (ILP) problems, capacity analysis of production systems, distribution planning and vehicle routing.
-You also get familiar with Economic Order Quantity calculations, a typical Industrial Engineering & Management challenge.
-Some courses in this track are shared with our Master’s in Mechanical Engineering.
+In the courses, you will apply advanced software tools for Enterprise Resource Planning (ERP) and integer linear programming (ILP) problems, capacity analysis of production systems, distribution planning and vehicle routing.
+You will also get familiar with Economic Order Quantity calculations, a typical Industrial Engineering & Management challenge.
+Some courses in this specialisation are shared with our Master’s in Mechanical Engineering.